ShaliniAnandaPhD/Temporal--Odyssey/README.md

     python main.py
     ```

 This will start a basic simulation using default settings.
 You'll see output describing the agent's actions and rewards as it navigates through different time periods.
+Expect to see how the agent adapts and learns in dynamic environments with era-specific challenges.

 ## Project Structure